Terms of Service

 Notice of Claims of Intellectual Property Infringement

-Please include the following information with your request in order to expedite processing:
+Please include the following information with your request to expedite processing:

 - A physical or electronic signature of a person authorized to act on behalf of the owner of at least one exclusive right that is allegedly infringed.